ardatan/graphql-tools/graphql-decorator-spec.md

 });

 applySchemaDecorators(schema); // applies the decorators to the schema in place.
 ```

 Many decorators can be used on the server as well as the client, which means they have to be part of the information returned by the introspection query.
 However, only the tag and the arguments should be shared with the client, not the configuration.
 The client will most likely need different configuration.

-Some decorators may need to be server-only, in which case they should not be introspecatble by the client.
+Some decorators may need to be server-only, in which case they should not be introspectable by the client.

 Decorators can be used to add metadata to a GraphQL schema in a way that is portable across different servers and clients.
 As long as the semantics of a decorator are well-specified, there could be GraphQL-JS, Graphene, Apollo-client, Relay, Sangria, etc. implementations for the same decorator, which given the same decorator tag and arguments will do the same thing on all these different implementations.
 For example, they could be used to provide optimistic UI in apollo-client and relay with zero additional code: The server version of the decorator modifies a mutation so it updates a specific store, the client version (eg. apollo-client) updates the client cache instead.